mirror/dd-wrt/src/router/frr/doc/user/basic.rst

    usage is printed sequentially.
 You can specify the daemon's name to print only its memory usage.

+   If ``json`` is specified, the output is formatted as JSON data for easier parsing by external tools.

+.. clicmd:: show rcu [json]

+   Shows statistics on RCU (read-copy-update) operation.

+   Since RCU is not widely in use yet in FRR, it is not unexpected for these counters to read zero.
+If the numbers for ``RCU sequence lag`` or ``Queue length`` become excessively large (more than thousands), that may indicate either a heavily loaded system or an FRR bug.

 .. clicmd:: show motd

    Show current motd banner.